 When you create a user account, you will be required to assign a subscription package to the user.
-Before creating a user account, Ruckus Wireless® recommends creating at least one subscription package.
-See Creating a Subscription Package for more information.
+Before creating a user account, Ruckus recommends creating at least one subscription package.
+See Creating a VLAN Pooling Profile on page 185 for more information.